also available »

 Bringing these ideas into your classroom

 Students could also examine cutting-edge energy innovations such as solar roof shingles, energy from algae, or novel ways to store energy.
 Nearly every day we learn of a new possibility.
 The flip side of this is that it can be hard for educators to keep pace with the rapid changes.
 For example, renewable energy prices are falling every year, and renewable energy installations are outpacing projections all around the world.
-Educators need to be mindful to present up to date information, which may involve checking and updating figures every year.
-The Energy Information Administration offers an abundance of data, maps, graphs and forecasts that can be used to investigate a number of questions.
+Educators need to be mindful to present up-to-date information, which may involve checking and updating figures every year.
+The Energy Information Administration offers an abundance of data, maps, graphs, and forecasts that can be used to investigate several questions.

 Teaching materials from the CLEAN collection

 - Energy Production by Country describes global and regional energy production.